Mosho1/ece458a3/README.md

 ## Features

-1. `api.js` includes all the backend endpoints.
+1. `webpack/api.js` includes all the backend endpoints.
 A 401 status is sent back to the client if an unauthorized attempt to access an endpoint occurs, and a 400 status is sent if anything else went wrong.
 All endpoints accept only POST requests.

-1. `AppState.ts` includes all calls to those endpoints from the frontend.
+1. `stores/AppState.ts` includes all calls to those endpoints from the frontend.

 1. `Components/*.tsx` includes the view files for each page.
 Most of the components are forms and use `Form.tsx` which implements a submit button with a loader, as well as success error messages.
 The view React templates are quite verbose so I won't include them in the report, but they are in the attached code for the app (in each view component class' `render` method, in addition to all other view functionalities).
 In addition to the success/error messages and loader, I tried to make for a nice UX, with a Material-UI layout, colors, fonts and animations.